ecupaio/dcgffl/_drafts/dcgffl-highlights-for-2022.md

 * 8 new quarterbacks
 * Trained XX new referees
 * Trained 3 new head referees
+* Partnered with our the Greater Philadelphia Flag Football League to host the largest ever DCGFFL Beach Bowl tournament in Rehoboth Beach, DE

 #### Travel Program Highlights

 * The DC Commanders brought home the Open B2 Division championship from Pride Bowl
-* Sunshine Cup featured a DC vs. DC Open A division final with the DC Assassins besting the DC Filibusters
+* Sunshine Cup XI featured an all-DC Open A division final with the DC Assassins besting the DC Filibusters
-* For the first time ever, DCGFFL fielded two Women's+ division teams at Pride Bowl
+* For the first time ever, DCGFFL fielded two Women's+ division travel teams at Pride Bowl
 * The DC Space Force competed at Gay Bowl XXII in Hawaii

 #### DCGFFL in the News